thefrontside/bigtest/packages/interaction/README.md

 page-object getters.

-In addition to all of the above properties, page-objects also have default interaction properties determined by the registered and available interaction methods.
+In addition to all of the above properties, page-objects also have default methods named according to their interaction counterparts.

 For example: